AbdelmawlaFellani/alx-system_engineering-devops/0x00-shell_basics/README.md

 Writing a script that changes the working directory to the user's home directory.
 ##3-listfiles
 Display current directory contents in a long format.
+##4-listmorefiles
+Display current directory contents, including hidden files (starting with .).Using the long format.